amad00r/sisc-von-neumann/README.md

 ### InputOutput

+- KEY-DATA: port 0
+- KEY-STATUS: port 1
+- PRINT-DATA: port 0
+- PRINT-STATUS: port 2

-For simulating the workings of the InputOutput I used the stdin for the keyboard and the stdout for the printer.
+To simulate how the InputOutput works, I used the stdin for the keyboard and the stdout for the printer.

-When accessing keyboard data using IN, the virtual machine will ask the user to provide a 16 bit capacity whole number or hexadecimal.
+When accessing keyboard data port using IN, the virtual machine will ask the user to provide a 16 bit representable whole number or hexadecimal.

-When writing to the printer using OUT, the virtual machine will output 16 bits and a newline through the stdout.
+When writing to the printer data port using OUT, the virtual machine will output 16 bits and a newline through the stdout.

 Remember that before accessing or writing to a data port, it is necessary to check for its status port to see if the device is operative.
 If you skip this step, a RuntimeError will be thrown.